Host your Windows applications on AWS and run Desktop apps online

 Publishing your application is very easy, there are just a few steps you have to follow.

-Thinfinity VirtualUI is a great solution to host your Windows-based applications on AWS and provide web access to multiple concurrent users.
+Thinfinity® VirtualUI is a great solution to host your Windows-based applications on Amazon Web Services (AWS) and provide web access to multiple concurrent users.

-While AWS allows you to enable multiple concurrent users to access to EC2 instances, Thinfinity VirtualUI permits you to publish your Win32 apps to be accessed within a browser window.
+While AWS allows you to enable multiple concurrent users to access your EC2 instances, Thinfinity® VirtualUI permits you to publish your Win32 apps to be accessed within a browser window.

 Tips to start:

-2) Also, we recommend you to test your application on a local environment before you go to the cloud.
-If you haven’t done yet, you can give this other tutorial a quick look:
+2) Also, we recommend you to test your application in a local environment before you go to the cloud.
+If you haven’t done it yet, you can give this other tutorial a quick look:

 After you cover those steps locally, you’ll be ready to publish the app on your AWS instances.